-- 4.4.1.c.
-4.4.3.a.
-Institutional Primary Use is aA use that: inhabits the structures and facilities of the property; for which are customarily consumes the greater part of the institution's resources of time and funds in its management; and, conforms to Institutional District regulations.
-This may includes include, for example: but is not limited to: teaching, learning, and administration facilities for students, faculty, and staff; residential facilities for faculty, students, and staff; exhibition, worship, performance, recreational and competitive sports facilities; food preparation and dining facilities; continuing care and assisted living for the elderly; and day care and parking. - 4.4.1.d.
-4.4.3.b.
-Institutional Accessory Use is a.
-A use that: is secondary to, subordinate to, customarily incidental to, or dependent on the existence of the Primary Institutional Use; does not alter the character of the property in respect to its primary use; inhabits the structures and facilities of the primary use or its own facility; conforms to all regulations applicable to the Primary Use; and whose functionmay be functionally is-limited according to an approved campus plan.
-This may includes include, for example, but is not limited to occasional or seasonal events such as: vacation-time camps; programming; fairs; conferences; off-campus user sports events; and multi-school competitive sports and play-offs. - 4.4.1.d.e4.4.3.c.
+- 4.4.3.a.
+Institutional Primary Use.
+A use that: inhabits the structures and facilities of the property; customarily consumes the greater part of the institution's resources of time and funds in its management; and, conforms to Institutional District regulations.
+This may include, for example: teaching, learning, and administration facilities for students, faculty, and staff; residential facilities for faculty, students, and staff; exhibition, worship, performance, recreational and competitive sports facilities; food preparation and dining facilities; continuing care and assisted living for the elderly; day care and parking. - 4.4.3.b.
+Institutional Accessory Use.
+A use that: is secondary to, subordinate to, customarily incidental to, or dependent on the existence of the Primary Institutional Use; does not alter the character of the property in respect to its primary use; inhabits the structures and facilities of the primary use or its own facility; conforms to all regulations applicable to the Primary Use; and may be functionally limited according to an approved campus plan.
+This may include, for example, occasional or seasonal events such as: vacation-time camps; programming; fairs; conferences; and multi-school competitive sports and play-offs. - 4.4.3.c.
 Campus Plan.
-The Institutional Districts' regulations encourage the use of a Campus Plan to establish a benchmark of existing conditions and to project change and growth over time; in physical facilities, activities, and operations, thereafter streamlining the process of development for each preapproved component.
-The Campus Plan approval process should include is intended to enhance neighborhood participation, thus consolidating the review of institutional changes and/or improvements moves, to benefit both the institution and the neighbors.
+The Institutional Districts' regulations encourage the use of a Campus Plan to establish a benchmark of existing conditions and to project change and growth over time in physical facilities, activities, and operations, thereafter streamlining the process of development for each pre-approved component.
+The Campus Plan approval process is intended to enhance neighborhood participation, thus consolidating the review of institutional changes and/or improvements to benefit both the institution and the neighbors.

-4.4.2.4.4.
+4.4.4.
 Applicability